fuzziqersoftware/cyclone/README.md

 - Build and install phosg (https://github.com/fuzziqersoftware/phosg)
 - Run `make`.

 If it doesn't work on your system, let me know.
-I've built and tested it on Mac OS X 10.11.
+I've built and tested it on Mac OS X 10.13 and Ubuntu 16.04.

 ## Running

 Cyclone is configured via a small JSON file.
 The comments in the example file (cyclone.conf.json) explain the details.
-Once that's all set up, just run `cyclone <config_filename>` (or use an init.d script to run it as a daemon).
+Once that's all set up, just run `cyclone <config_filename>` (or use an appropriate daemonizer).

+Cyclone is compatible with the Graphite webapp.
+You can even run the Graphite webapp directly in front of Cyclone by setting Graphite's `CLUSTER_SERVERS = ['localhost:5050']` (or any port in `http_listen` from Cyclone's configuration).
+Cyclone will handle the clustering logic if applicable; the Graphite webapp only needs to talk to one of the Cyclone instances in the cluster.

 ## Testing